preactjs/preact-integrations/CONTRIBUTING.md

 If you need to debug the code in your test, i.e. you want to set a breakpoint in your `library.test.js` file, follow instructions on [the Jest docs for your editor](https://jestjs.io/docs/en/troubleshooting#debugging-in-vs-code).

 If you want to debug what your app is doing in the browser while the tests are running, Add `jestPuppeteer.debug()` anywhere in your tests where you want the browser to break.
 Then run the `npm run test:debug <library>` command (replacing `<library>` with the library you are testing).
 This command will cause Chromium to not run headless and will suspend the browser wherever you put the `jestPuppeteer.debug()` call.

+> Note: it appears `jestPuppeteer.debug()` works best when you put it as the first line in your test, as well as wherever you want the test to pause.
+In order to resume test execution, first resume execution in the Chromium (F8 on windows), then press `Enter` in whatever terminal jest is running in.
+>
+> If all else fails, a good 'ol `console.log()` can sometimes do the trick

 ## File issues for bugs in sample apps